kuy/redux-tower/README.md

 ### Try in local

-Clone this repository and run following npm scripts.
+Clone this repository and run following npm commands.

 ```
 npm install